|

 and electronic dynamics.

-Such studies are in desperate need of new theoretical tools, since existing quantum chemistry packages
+Such studies are in need of new theoretical tools, since existing quantum chemistry packages

 focus mostly on the ground state and a handful of low-lying excited states, well below the dense manifold of states at x-ray energies.

-We are currently developing the theoretical framework and associated computational tools to support these advanced experimental explorations.
+We are developing the theoretical framework and associated computational tools to support these advanced experimental explorations.

-Real-time quantum dynamics studies are a mainstay for nuclear motions of complex systems.
+Real-time quantum dynamics studies are already a mainstay for nuclear motions of complex systems.

 renders the eigenstate formulation computationally intractable.